I enjoy reading the writings of famous people to study their background and learn from them. Ben Franklin is one of my favorites.

 I had learned lots of valuable viewpoints about many different subjects from reading his books.
-Each one related to some part of my life that I found brought better understanding of my own affairs.
-All his books offer a tremendous wealth of knowledge.
+Each one related to some part of my life that I found brought a better understanding of my own affairs.
+All his writings offer a tremendous wealth of knowledge.

 The Way to Wealth

-As an author myself, I find what Franklin did with The Way to Wealth was intriguing, since material we create for one subject can many times apply to a different subject if it’s along the same logical path.
+As an author myself, I find what Franklin did with The Way to Wealth was intriguing, since the material we create for one subject can many times apply to a different topic if it’s along the same logical path.

 This book is an easy read.
 It only has three short chapters but packs a lot of useful information.

-It’s a great book for young people.
-Ben included specific advice for employees who are just starting out in a career.
-What I found most fascinating is that it applies to today’s economy too.
-Some things don’t change.
+It’s an excellent book for young people.
+Ben included specific advice for employees who are just beginning a career.
+What I found fascinating is that it applies to today’s economy too.
+Some things never change.

 Poor Richard's Almanack

-In case you're wondering, Almanac was spelled ending with a “k” in those days.
+In case you're wondering, Almanac was spelled with a 'k' at the end in those days.
 That’s not a typo.
-English spelling is a very dynamic thing.
+English spelling can be confusing.
 We run into trouble with so many things.
-For example, I could have said, “Almanac was spelt with a 'k'.”
+For example, I could have said, “Almanac was spelt with a 'k' at the end.”

-Poor Richard's Almanack is also where I found many of his thought-provoking sayings and adages, such as the following quote from his first edition:
+Poor Richard's Almanack is also where I found many of Franklin's thought-provoking sayings and adages, such as the following quote from his first edition:

 Farto - The emotional feeling caused by an embarrassing moment.
 (Ben had his way with words).